sveawebpay/java-integration/README.md

 #### Asynchronous payments - Hosted solutions
 Build order and recieve a *PaymentForm* object.
 Send the *PaymentForm* parameters: *merchantid*, *xmlMessageBase64* and *mac* by POST to
-SveaConfig::SWP_TEST_URL or SveaConfig::SWP_PROD_URL.
+SveaConfig.SWP_TEST_URL or SveaConfig.SWP_PROD_URL.
 The *PaymentForm* object also contains a complete html form as string and the html form element as array.

 ```html